Jim Bakker: Sexual misconduct and resignation

 A $279,000 payoff for the silence of Jessica Hahn, who alleged that Bakker and former PTL Club co-host John Wesley Fletcher drugged and raped her, was paid with PTL funds through Bakker's associate Roe Messner.
 Bakker, who made PTL's financial decisions, allegedly kept two sets of books to conceal accounting irregularities.
 Reporters for The Charlotte Observer, led by Charles Shepard, investigated PTL's finances and published a series of articles.

 On March 19, 1987, after the disclosure of a payoff to Hahn, Bakker resigned from PTL.
 Although he acknowledged that he had a sexual encounter with Hahn at a hotel room in Clearwater, Florida, he denied raping her.
 Bakker was also the subject of homosexual and bisexual allegations made by Fletcher and PTL director Jay Babcock, which Bakker denied under oath.
 Rival televangelist John Ankerberg appeared on Larry King Live and made several allegations of moral impropriety against Bakker, which both Bakkers denied.

 Bakker was succeeded as PTL head by the Rev. Jerry Falwell of Thomas Road Baptist Church in Lynchburg, Virginia.
 Bakker chose Falwell as his successor because he feared that fellow televangelist Jimmy Swaggart, who had initiated an Assemblies of God investigation into Bakker's sexual misconduct, was attempting to take over his ministry.

 Bakker believed that Falwell would temporarily lead the ministry until the scandal died down, but on April 28, 1987, Falwell barred Bakker from returning to PTL upon hearing of allegations of illicit behavior which went beyond the Hahn allegations.
 Later that summer, as donations declined sharply in the wake of Bakker's resignation and the end of The PTL Club, Falwell raised $20 million to keep Heritage USA solvent and took a promised water slide ride at the park.
 Falwell and the remaining members of the PTL board resigned in October 1987, stating that a ruling from a bankruptcy court judge made rebuilding the ministry impossible.

 In response to the scandal, Falwell called Bakker a liar, an embezzler, a sexual deviant, and "the greatest scab and cancer on the face of Christianity in 2,000 years of church history".
 On CNN, Swaggart stated that Bakker was a "cancer in the body of Christ".
 In February 1988, Swaggart became involved in a sex scandal of his own after being caught visiting prostitutes in New Orleans.
 The Bakker and Swaggart scandals had a profound effect on the world of televangelism, causing greater media scrutiny of TV ministers and their finances.
 Falwell said that the scandals had "strengthened broadcast evangelism and made Christianity stronger, more mature and more committed."
-Joe Carter of The Gospel Coalition later compared the PTL scandal to the 2017 Harvey Weinstein sexual abuse allegations.